 We assign an a3 Funding Structure score, one notch below the a2 initial score.
-The score reflects offsetting adjustments, specifically our upward adjustment to the market funds ratio, because BKM has some issued debt outstanding that is not included in our initial calculation of market funds, as well as the expectation that BKM will increase its market funding dependence (inter alia through covered bond issuances) in order to diversify is funding base and lower its funding costs.
+The score reflects offsetting adjustments, specifically our upward adjustment to the market funds ratio, because BKM has some issued debt outstanding that is not included in our initial calculation of market funds, as well as our expectation that BKM will increase its market funding dependence (inter alia through covered bond issuances) to diversify is funding base and lower its funding costs.
 These adjustments raise the market funds ratio and lower the Funding Structure score by three notches from the initial score.
-On the other hand, we grant a two-notch upward adjustment in the Funding Structure score, because we positively take into consideration the long duration and sticky nature of the bank's retail deposits, which help to ensure a broadly matched maturity structure.
+On the other hand, we make a two-notch upward adjustment in the Funding Structure score because we positively take into consideration the long duration and sticky nature of the bank's retail deposits, which help ensure a broadly matched maturity structure.

-The bank's retail deposit base represented €1.8 billion, or 72% of total assets as of December 2020.
-Included in this figure were €738 million of fixed-rate Bauspar deposits (a portion of which is very costly), which comprised 29% of total assets.
+The bank's retail deposit base represented €2.0 billion, or 75% of total assets, as of December 2021.
+Included in this figure were €757 million of fixed-rate Bauspar deposits (a portion of which pays legacy above-market rates), which comprised 28% of total assets.
 Although substantial for the bank, this proportion is considerably below the average for the sector, implying a considerable cost advantage over peers in the Bauspar market.
-Growth in adequately priced Bauspar deposits in 2020 once again outpaced the decline in more costly Bauspar deposits, underpinning the stability of the deposit base.
+Growth in adequately priced Bauspar deposits in 2021 once again outpaced the decline in more costly Bauspar deposits, underpinning the stability of the deposit base.

 Only a moderate amount of BKM's funding relies on institutional funds at present.
-As of year-end 2020, market funds comprised €329 million of interbank liabilities, €72 million of senior promissory notes sold to customers, and €46 million of registered covered bonds, which improved BKM's term structure.
-BKM's covered bond license, obtained in June 2018, allows the bank to further diversify its funding options, but will also increase the bank's overall market funding reliance.
-BKM was only the second building and loan association in the German market to have obtained a covered bond license.
+As of year-end 2021, market funds comprised €268 million of interbank liabilities, €68 million of senior promissory notes sold to customers and €99 million of registered covered bonds, which improved BKM's term structure.
+BKM's covered bond licence, obtained in June 2018, allows the bank to further diversify its funding options, but will also increase the bank's overall market funding reliance.
+BKM was only the second building and loan association in the German market to have obtained a covered bond licence.

+Exhibit 7

-Exhibit 6 BKM mostly funds itself with granular and sticky customer deposits
+BKM mostly funds itself with granular and sticky customer deposits